reinhart1010/nix/docs/en/linux/iwctl.md

 ---
 # iwctl

-A command-line tool for controlling the iwd network supplicant.
+Control the `iwd` network supplicant.
 More information: <https://iwd.wiki.kernel.org/gettingstarted>.

 - Start the interactive mode, in this mode you can enter the commands directly, with autocompletion: